OctopusDeploy/blog/blog/2018-03/octopus-build-server-integration-101/index.md

 **End goal:** By the end of this stage you should be able to create a release in Octopus and trigger a successful deployment of your application from the command line using [Octo.exe](https://octopus.com/docs/api-and-integration).
 :::

-We are also going to split this stage into a couple of steps:

 #### 2.1 - Upload a test package to your repository

 If you already finished step `1.2`, that means you already have a package in your repository, so you can skip to the next step.
 If you haven't finished that step yet, simply compile your app locally and package the output using [Octo.exe pack](https://octopus.com/docs/packaging-applications/creating-packages/nuget-packages/using-octo.exe).
-Once you have the package, push it to the [Octopus built-in repository](https://octopus.com/docs/packaging-applications/package-repositories/pushing-packages-to-the-built-in-repository#PushingpackagestotheBuilt-Inrepository-UsingtheOctopuswebportal) and make sure you can see it in the web portal under `Library -> Packages`
+Once you have a package, push it to the [Octopus built-in repository](https://octopus.com/docs/packaging-applications/package-repositories/pushing-packages-to-the-built-in-repository#PushingpackagestotheBuilt-Inrepository-UsingtheOctopuswebportal) and make sure you can see it in the web portal under `Library -> Packages`

 You only need 1 package for the next step, which you'll be using over and over until you get the Deployment Process right.
 If your deployment process will be using more than one package (perhaps deploying a *WebApp* and a *Cloud Service* separately ), repeat this process for each package you'll be needing.

 #### 2.2 - Design your deployment process and run it

 Now here's where you finally start doing things in Octopus.
 We won't get into too much detail here, because [that's what our documentation is for](https://octopus.com/docs/deploying-applications).
-But the overall idea of this step is that you setup your Deployment Process in Octopus using the packages you uploaded in `2.1`, and that you are able to run it successfully through the UI.
+But the overall idea of this step is that you'll setup your Deployment Process in Octopus to deploy the packages mentioned in `2.1`.
+Once you do this, you should be able to trigger a successfull deployment from the Octopus web portal manually.

 If this is your first time setting up your Octopus project, this probably is the step where you'll be spending most of your time.
 At this point don't bother too much about the version number of the packages you are using or the release number in Octopus.
 The sole purpose of this step is that you get comfortable with your Deployment Process and that you fully understand what each step brings to the table.